supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 ## Configure Vercel and Deploy

-With the backend and frontend of your application code updated, create a `Vercel.json` file in the root directory of the `frontend` folder and add a rewrite to push all traffic on `/api` to our `index.js` file with the code snippet below:
+With the backend and frontend of your application code updated, create a `vercel.json` file in the root directory of your application which will instruct Vercel to push all traffic on `/api/*` path to our our express backend server:

 ```js
 {